 Start with a trip to the Champ de Mars Park, a green space complete with a vintage merry-go-round, puppet theatre and huge play area.
 It’s right next to the Eiffel Tower, a landmark which adventurous kids are sure to want to climb to the top of.

-And remember, if you exhaust all the child-friendly options in Paris itself, Disneyland is only a short train ride away.
+And remember, if you exhaust all the child-friendly options in Paris itself, Paris Disney is only a short train ride away.

 Vienna

-Young travellers will fall head over heels for majestic Vienna.
-They’ll gaze open-mouthed at the baroque architecture lining the streets and soaring spires piercing the sky.
+Young travellers will fall head over heels for magical Vienna.
+They’ll gaze open-mouthed at the twinkling Christmas lines and magnificent market stalls.

 For a real Viennese experience, book tickets to a children’s opera.
-The Vienna Volksoper often stages child-friendly performances of shows such as Pinocchio and Hansel and Gretel.
+You'll often find child-friendly performances of shows such as Pinocchio and Hansel and Gretel.
 Round off a successful day of sightseeing with a slab of delicious Sachertorte.
 This local type of chocolate cake was invented in the city during the 19th century and can be found in cafés across the Austrian capital.

 Rome

 A trip to atmospheric Rome will bring your kids’ history lessons to life.
-The Pantheon and the Colosseum are must-visits, full of exciting archaeological treasures, while the Time Elevator Rome Experience will take the whole family on a 3D tour of ancient Rome.
+The Pantheon and the Colosseum are must-visits, because they're full of exciting archaeological treasures!

 For some green space, head to Villa Borghese, a giant park featuring a zoo, sculptures and a replica of Shakespeare’s Globe Theatre.
 Afterwards, wander south to the Trevi Fountain – throwing a coin into the water is a rite of passage for visitors big and small.